kaushal0398/Trust-Lens-Near-Protocol-/README.md

 # Trust-Lens-Near-Protocol
-GitHub Repository: AI-Powered Smart Contract Auditor &amp; Reputation Agent for NEAR 🚀 🔍 Overview An autonomous AI agent that audits NEAR smart contracts for vulnerabilities and assigns on-chain reputation scores to contracts &amp; users.
+AI-Powered Smart Contract Auditor &amp; Reputation Agent for NEAR 🚀 🔍 Overview An autonomous AI agent that audits NEAR smart contracts for vulnerabilities and assigns on-chain reputation scores to contracts &amp; users.
 This enhances security, transparency, and trust across the NEAR ecosystem.